-Don't forget that all of our projects are matched to the Digital Technologies Curriculum, so it's easy to bring them straight to your classroom!
+Don't forget that all of our projects are matched to the Digital Technologies Curriculum, so it's easy to bring them straight to your classroom.
 If you have any questions, don't hesitate to reach out.

 The Online Teacher Training is for everyone!
 It's a great way to get started on bringing tech into your classroom.
 There's an emphasis on inclusion, accessibility and free materials.
-Whether you don't consider yourself a "techy teacher" or you are looking to build on previous knowledge.
+Whether you don't consider yourself a "techie teacher" or you are looking to build on previous knowledge.
 This course is for you.